software-mansion-labs/cairo-compiler-workshop/README.md

 2. Define the **query functions** where appropriate.
 3. Define the **database**, which contains the storage for all the inputs/queries you will be using.
-The query struct will contain the storage for all of the inputs/queries and may also contain anything else that your code needs (e.g., configuration data).
+The query struct will contain the storage for all the inputs/queries and may also contain anything else that your code needs (e.g., configuration data).

 ## Salsa use in Cairo compiler